-(c) Credit risk
+Credit risk

 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of value added tax (VAT), input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Sweden, Mexico and Canada, respectively.
-As the Company's exploration operations are conducted in Sweden, Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.
+The Company believes its credit risk is low because its receivables are primarily comprised of input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Mexico and Canada, respectively.
+As the Company's exploration operations are conducted in Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.

-As of April 30, 2015 the Company had IVA receivable of \$329,218 due from the Government of Mexico.
-As of January 31, 2016 the Company has IVA receivable of \$287,611.
+As of January 31, 2017 the Company had IVA receivable of \$510,123 due from the Government of Mexico.
+As of April 30, 2016 the Company has IVA receivable of \$400,731.

-Of the total receivables, approximately \$5,566,460 is due from Agnico in connection with the Barsele JV.
-The Company has classified the first year receivable as current \$2,794,000 and the second year receivable \$2,772,460 has been classified as long-term and discounted using a risk-adjusted discount rate of 0.57%.
+Of the total receivables, approximately \$2,689,773 is due from Agnico in connection with the Barsele JV.
+The Company has classified as short-term and discounted using a risk-adjusted discount rate of 7.85%.

-(d) Liquidity risk
+Liquidity risk